nuejs/nue/packages/nuejs.org/docs/scripting.md

 # Scripting

-Scripting is the final layer of progressive enhancement, allowing you to enrich your site in several ways:
+Not all interactivity happens in isolated "islands."
+Vanilla JavaScript offers several powerful ways to enrich the user experience:

-1. **Progressive enhancement**: Make static, server-rendered HTML more dynamic.
-This differs from Islands, which are entirely rendered on the client side.
+1. **Dynamic HTML**: JavaScript can make static, server-rendered HTML more interactive and responsive.
+This approach is at the heart of progressive enhancement, adding dynamic behavior to otherwise static content.

-2. **Non-UI functionality**: Add features that run in the background, like tracking user behavior or managing local storage (e.g., IndexedDB).
+2. **Non-UI functionality**: JavaScript has access to APIs for features beyond the visible interface, such as tracking user behavior or managing local storage through tools like `localStorage`, `sessionStorage`, or `IndexedDB`.

-3. **Global scripts**: Scripts can work across multiple components, extending their functionality site-wide, to specific pages, or sections of a page.
+3. **Global scripts**: Unlike component-based scripts, global scripts can control the entire site, working across pages and sections.
+This makes them ideal for seamless, site-wide functionality.

 ## Modern JavaScript

-JavaScript and browser APIs have evolved significantly since the jQuery era, offering a wide range of possibilities.
-Many of these APIs are often overlooked when working deeply in frameworks like React.
+JavaScript and browser APIs have evolved significantly since the jQuery era, opening up a broad range of possibilities directly within the browser.
+However, frameworks like React operate several layers above this standard model, often isolating developers from the powerful features built into the web itself.
+Many of these APIs go overlooked when working deeply within a framework.
 Here are just a few of the hundreds of APIs available:

 - Clipboard API
 - CSS Typed Object Model API